 The 90’s TV adaptation does not even really come close to touching the intricacies of this novel as there is so much depth to the characters as well as to the story of IT.
-Sure, there are some rather memorable scenes depicted on film that sort of does justice in its depiction on-screen, ie, Georgie running after the S.S.
+Sure, there are some rather memorable scenes depicted on film that sort of does justice in its depiction on-screen, i.e., Georgie running after the S.S.
 Georgie on that fateful morning/evening that pits him face to face with Pennywise.
 But, even ABC’s adaptation is a watered-down version, understandably so.
-As is Henry Bowers’ character whose on-screen depiction makes him more of your run-of-the-mill bully compared to the epitome of evil as written in the novel.
+The on-screen depiction of Henry Bowers’ character makes him more of your run-of-the-mill bully compared to the epitome of evil as written in the novel.
 On film, he was more of a nuisance.
-In the book, he was truly a force to be feared and that emotion came across, without a doubt.
+In the book, he was truly a force to be feared, and that emotion came across, without a doubt.

-I attempted to rewatch the two part miniseries and I simply could not finish it.
-Having read the novel, I had a deeper understanding and appreciation for this body of work and while the TV adaptation was not horrible, it was really not that good aside from a good performance by Tim Curry and a couple of scenes imbedded in my cerebellum that, come to think of it, played more on my nostalgia of the time when it was released.
+I attempted to rewatch the two-part miniseries, and I simply could not finish it.
+Having read the novel, I had a deeper understanding and appreciation for this body of work.
+And while the TV adaptation was not horrible, it was not that good aside from a good performance by Tim Curry and a couple of scenes embedded in my cerebellum that, come to think of it, played more on my nostalgia of the time when it was released.

-IT is so much more than what popular culture has lead us to believe.
+IT is so much more than what pop-culture has led us to believe.
 IT has become synonymous with both Tim Curry and the personification of the terrifying clown.
 While it is true that IT‘s preferred form is Pennywise the clown, it is only one of many forms taken by IT.
 A concept that I did not fully grasp having watched the mini-series in 1990 at nine years old.

-Despite not being too familiar in the works of Mr. King, only having read a few of his books and stories, what I have read has had a profound impact on me and that is a true sign of a great writer (not that it changed my life or anything).
-Sure there were things that I could have done without in IT, in particular, an “intimate” scene that occurred in the sewers (if you read the book then you know what I’m talking about) and a more than a few pages served as fluff, in my opinion, and maybe even could have been trimmed down some, omitting a few pages here and there.
+Despite not being too familiar with the works of Mr. King, only having read a few of his books and stories, what I have read has had a profound impact on me, and that is a sign of a great writer (not that it changed my life or anything).
+Sure there were things that I could have done without in IT.
+In particular, an “intimate” scene that occurred in the sewers (if you read the book then you know what I’m talking about).
+There were more than a few pages served as fluff, in my opinion, and maybe even could have been trimmed down some, omitting a few pages here and there.

-Still, IT was, indeed, for lack of a better word, a “masterpiece” and one that, I’m sure, will resonate with me for quite some time as I will continue to peruse the internet to read different perspectives and take-aways that I may have missed on my first reading of the novel.
-But, alas, on to his other works…
+Still, IT was, indeed, for lack of a better word, a “masterpiece” and one that, I’m sure, will resonate with me for quite some time.
+I’m sure that I will continue to peruse the internet to read different perspectives and takeaways that I may have missed on my first reading of the novel.
+But, alas, on to his other works!